ttarlov/number_guesser/README.md

 ### NUMBER Guesser

-Number guesser was my first paired project.
+__Number guesser was my first paired project.
 The goal of this project was to create simple 'game' that allows two players to guess a randomly generated number.
-This project was done in roughly 4 days .
+This project was done in roughly 4 days.__

 In the _number guesser_ there can only be one winner!